berobinson/starter-hugo-academic/content/authors/admin/_index.md

 ## Robinson Ecosystems & Livelihoods Lab

 I am an associate professor in the [Department of Geography](https://www.mcgill.ca/geography/) at McGill University, and a member of the [Bieler School on the Environment](https://www.mcgill.ca/environment/).
 My group and I look at how people meet their needs through use of ecosystems and natural resources, the role this plays in developing regions, and the institutions we create to mediate these relationships.
-Our research methods draw from environmental and development economics, ecology, development geography, and geographic information sciences -- collectively taking a land system science approach to answer policy-relevant questions.
+Our research methods draw from environmental and development economics, ecology, development geography, and geographic information sciences to answer policy-relevant questions.

 {{< icon name="user-group" pack="fas" >}} For practicing inclusive science in the lab, [see here](https://drber.netlify.app/edi/).

-{{< icon name="file-arrow-down" pack="fas" >}} For more details on Brian Robinson, see his {{< staticref "uploads/robinson_cv.pdf" "newtab" >}}CV here{{< /staticref >}}.
+{{< icon name="file-arrow-down" pack="fas" >}} For more details on Brian, see his {{< staticref "uploads/robinson_cv.pdf" "newtab" >}}CV here{{< /staticref >}}.